ujjwalguptaofficial/fortjs-doc/docs/tutorial/route.md

 **<u>Single route & multiple http method</u>**
 <br><br>

 How about you want to create a route "add" which will hit different worker based on http methods.
+This pattern is highly used in rest api implementation .
+Let's see an example -

 ```
 import { Controller, Worker, textResult,HTTP_METHOD, Route } from "fortjs";